Improve Your Brand Identity by Redesigning Your Logo

 If you decide to hire a professional branding agency to improve your brand, go through these guidelines beforehand, so to learn how to help a designer understand what you want for the best logo redesigns.

 Your old logo is not something you should completely discard.

 As described in the previous example of the unsuccessful Gap redesign process, a total change can cause irreparable damage.

-This is why it is essential to keep the relevant bits of your old logo.
+This is why it is essential to keep the relevant bits of your old brand when redesigning your logo.

 How can you know what to keep and what to discard?

 Again, try to collaborate with your customers, to get a solution that’s by their expectations.

 You could make a questionnaire about the old logo, publish it on your social media profiles and ask your clients to fill it in.